norcams/iaas/docs/team/development/vagrant/up.rst

 Setup nodes and guest
 =====================

-The nodes in vagrant should be started in stages.
+The nodes in Vagrant should be started in stages.
 Each stage should complete before the next one are started.

 **First stage:**